pavelsolis/Replication-Folder/Codes/Analysis/guide-analysis.md

 - Start each figure by calling the relevant analysis data file and generate the figure directly from it, so that you do not need to run a large block of code (e.g. to clean original data files) each time you want to update a figure.
 - As long as it applies, do the same for tables.

-Specific numbers from descriptive statistics and results cited in earlier drafts of the paper and slides may change in later versions (e.g. due to a dataset update).
-To minimize the need to recreate results during revisions, automate this process.
-Ideally, each time you run the codes to perform the analysis, the numbers cited should be updated.
-To achieve this goal:
+Numbers cited in the text should be updated each time you run the codes for descriptive statistics and analysis (e.g. due to updates to the dataset).
+Automate the process to avoid recreating results during revisions.
 - Include code to store each cited number as a text file in the Docs/Numbers folder.
-An example script (exnumbers.do) is included in the Codes/Extra/Temp folder.
+See the example script Codes/Extra/Temp/exnumbers.do.
-- Call the numbers in the paper and slides with the \double command defined in Docs/Settings/macros.tex.
+- Use the \double command (defined in Docs/Settings/macros.tex) to cite the numbers in the paper and the slides.

 Use a main file (e.g. data_analysis.EXT) to call the necessary scripts sequentially to generate the results.
 - List all the scripts called by such main file at the end of the README.md file.
 - If you wish, data_analysis.EXT can call the main files in the Codes/Tidy and Codes/Stats folders.

 An example file data_analysis.do is included in this folder.
-- To reduce the number of extra files included in the repository template, data_analysis.do assumes that scripts data_clean.do, data_stats.do, figures.do, regressions.do exist in their respective subfolders.
+- To reduce the number of extra files included in the repository, data_analysis.do assumes that scripts data_clean.do, data_stats.do, figures.do, regressions.do exist in their respective subfolders.